 No matter what, though, you should answer their questions honestly.
 If things get awkward, remember your goal, take a deep breath, and tell the truth!

 The Green Card interview is your time to shine, and we can help you get there with a rock-solid application.
 Our free web application lets you put your Green Card application together quickly and easily, and we support you throughout the application process.
-Click the button below to begin.

 Five different things could happen after your Green Card adjustment of status interview: